cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/3-Organizations.md

 User's can be assigned roles that affect their access to certain features.

-- *Member:* Can see the projects, runs, and keys.
+- **Member:** Can see the projects, runs, and keys.
-- *Admin:* Can also invite and delete users.
+- **Admin:** Can also invite and delete users.
-- *Owner:* Can also transfer or delete projects.
+- **Owner:** Can also transfer or delete projects.

 ***

 ## User Requests

+We have also built Cypress with the ability for users to "Request" access to a given organization.
+This makes for a very natural flow.

+If a developer on your team has access to Cypress and your project's source code - they can request to be given access to your Organization.

+This means instead of you having to invite team members up front, they can simply request access and you can choose to accept or deny them.

 ![User requesting access](https://cloud.githubusercontent.com/assets/1271364/22709877/61ca46be-ed49-11e6-80cc-d54299634053.png)